-2001: A Space Odyssey is both a Big Ideas SF story and a look at the practicalities of space travel, with astronauts’ routines examined in detail on the way to confront an alien artefact.
+2001: A Space Odyssey is both a Big Ideas SF story and a look at the practicalities of space travel, with astronauts’ routines examined in detail on the way to investigate a mysterious alien artefact.
 It’s quite a balancing act, which arguably ends once we get to that “ultimate trip” sequence.
 How do you top discovering the meaning of life?
 How do you depict it at all?
 The trip is one answer...

 And how do you follow it?